-I’ve toyed with the idea of a boy-zillian for a while now, so last Sunday I finally took a deep breath, and had it done.
+I’ve toyed with the idea of a boy-zillian for a while now, so last Sunday I finally took a deep breath and had it done.

 Depilation – The Art of Pulling Hair

 I can only imagine that men who enjoyed the smoothness of their female partners weren’t left alone for long.
-So she was smooth, but still had to dive into her man’s jungle during their sexual adventures.
+She was smooth, but still had to dive into her man’s jungle during their sexual adventures.
 I also imagine how the first guy was extorted into giving as good as he got, probably agreeing to clipping, or at worst, a shave down there.

 My motivation to get a bru-zillian (short for brother/broer), as we call them in South Africa, was part practical and part morbid fascination.